indieweb/blank-gh-site/help.md

 *NOTE: if you find the following animations too small to read, you can open all of the images below in full-size by right-clicking and viewing them on their own.*

-##How do I create a project?
+## How do I create a project?

-##How do I create an account?
+## How do I create an account?

-##How do I save a project?
+## How do I save a project?

-##How do I publish a project?
+## How do I publish a project?

-##How do I remix a project?
+## How do I remix a project?

-##How do I upload a project?
+## How do I upload a project?

-##How do I export a project
+## How do I export a project?

-##Who owns my project?
+## Who owns my project?
-##How do I navigate Thimble?
+## How do I navigate Thimble?
-##How do I use the Tutorial Feature?
+## How do I use the Tutorial Feature?

 Because Thimble is geared toward teaching and learning, it allows you to bundle a `tutorial.html` file along with your project.
 When a project has a `tutorial.html` file, it will get an extra option to switch in the inline preview between a live view of the current document and the tutorial.
 Being able to "pin" the tutorial is helpful so you can read a complex set of instructions and follow along in the editor.

 ![Tutorials](https://raw.githubusercontent.com/wiki/mozilla/thimble.webmaker.org/tutorial.gif)

-##How do I preview my project?
+## How do I preview my project?

 Thimble comes with a comes with an editor view in the left window and a preview on the right side.
 As you  make a change in your editor it will update in the preview.
 If you ever need to refresh the preview window there is a button next to the word Preview.

-##How do I see what my project would look like on a mobile device?
+## How do I see what my project would look like on a mobile device?

 The inline preview (the window on the right) can be switched from Desktop to Mobile mode, allowing you to see what your page would look like at different sizes:

 ![Preview Modes](https://raw.githubusercontent.com/wiki/mozilla/thimble.webmaker.org/preview-modes.gif)

-##Can Thimble highlight my live changes?
+## Can Thimble highlight my live changes?

 As you work in the editor, the preview will show a live representation of what you type.
 This includes highlighting the part of your project that corresponds to the code under your cursor.
 This feature works in both HTML files, where it highlights the given element, and in CSS files, where elements that use the current rule are highlighted:

 ![Live DOM Highlighting](https://raw.githubusercontent.com/wiki/mozilla/thimble.webmaker.org/dom-highlight.gif)

-##How can I use Thimble to find out how code works?
+## How can I use Thimble to find out how code works?

 Thimble comes with an inpector mode.
 The Inspector allows you to hover your mouse over a part of the project in your  preview, and see the associated code that was used to make them in the editor.
 It is useful for trying to understand how a page works, or where exactly to make changes.
 When the Inspector is enabled, move your mouse within the preview to highlight elements and code, or click on a specific part of the page to turn off the Inspector and focus just on that code.